algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 #### **4. Functionality**

 - *Better randomness*:
-  - Improve of the ghost movement algorithm and their different modes :
+  - Improve of the ghost movement algorithm and their different modes:
-    - chase → A ghost’s objective in chase mode, is to find and capture Pac-Man by hunting him
+    - Chase → A ghost’s objective in chase mode, is to find and capture Pac-Man by hunting him.
-    - scatter → In scatter mode the ghost give up the chase for a few second and head for their respective home corners.
-It’s a brief rest soon enough, they will revert to chase mode and be after Pac-Man again
+    - Scatter → In scatter mode the ghost give up the chase for a few second and head for their respective home corners.
+It’s a brief rest soon, they will revert to chase mode and be after Pac-Man again.
-    - frightened → Ghosts enter frightened mode whenever Pac-Man eats one of the four energizers located in the far corners of the maze
+    - Rightened → Ghosts enter frightened mode whenever Pac-Man eats one of the four energizers located in the far corners of the maze.
     <div align="center">
     <img src="https://wallpapers.com/images/hd/pacman-2560-x-1440-d5yj0fug2f7amq51.jpg" alt="assembly" width="200" height="150">
     </div>
 - *Adding More Mechanics*:
-  - Adding a limited 2 times score bonus.
+  - Adding a limited two times score bonus.

 - *Difficulties levels*:
   - Adding different difficulties levels "Easy, Normal and Hard", like harder maze for a faster gameplay.